 “Ending homelessness happens one interaction at a time.
 The journey home starts with a human being extending their hand to an Angeleno in desperate need.”

 Mayor Garcetti has been working to solve the homelessness crisis in Los Angeles — which he calls “the moral and humanitarian crisis of our time” — since he began volunteering on Skid Row at the age of 14.

-Since Mayor Garcetti took office, the City has housed more than 30,000 Angelenos; he has dedicated a record $431 million to homelessness services in his proposed 2018-19 budget; and the Mayor led the coalition that passed Proposition HHH, which will invest $1.2 billion to build up to 10,000 units of supportive housing over the next decade, and was a force behind the passage of Measure H — a countywide sales tax that will grow outreach, mental health, and other services for people in desperate need.
+Since Mayor Garcetti took office, the City has housed more than 30,000 Angelenos; he has dedicated a record $431 million to homelessness services in his proposed 2018-19 budget; and the Mayor led the coalition that passed Proposition HHH, which will invest $1.2 billion to build thousands of units of supportive housing over the next decade, and was a force behind the passage of Measure H — a countywide sales tax that will grow outreach, mental health, and other services for people in desperate need.
 The Mayor also fought for — and won — funding from the state’s budget surplus to help cities across California find, build, and expand housing for their homeless populations.
 This has brought Los Angeles $166 million in additional funding to bring our unhoused neighbors indoors.

 The Mayor’s homelessness strategy centers on a three-pronged approach that focuses on 1) housing those who are currently homeless; 2) preventing recently-housed people from falling back into homelessness and non-homeless Angelenos from becoming homeless; and 3) using a street engagement strategy to open new bridge housing that gives unhoused Angelenos a temporary refuge on their path to permanent housing, expands outreach to unsheltered people to help them move indoors, and keeps our streets clean.